Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 MISSION

-Breakin' It Down is a volunteer-led organization dedicated to advancing racial equity in nonprofit, philanthropy, and fundraising.
+Breakin' It Down is dedicated to advancing racial equity in nonprofit, philanthropy, and fundraising.

-The Breakin' It Down conference enriches and strengthens under-represented and underserved communities in the Chicago area by cultivating diverse change agents in the nonprofit fund development field through relevant programming to actively strengthen their fundraising capabilities, fund development and resources, and mission impact.
+Breakin' It Down, a fiscal sponsorship project of Mujeres Latinas En Accion, is volunteer-led.
+BID endeavors to contribute to economic empowerment and inclusive mobility in under-recognizerd. under-represented, and underserved communities in the Chicago area and career quality of diverse professionals and volunteers in the field who serve them, through relevant programming to actively strengthen their fundraising capabilities, fund development and resources, and mission impact.

 VISION